 The Firm does not impose a stated minimum fee or minimum portfolio value for starting and maintaining an investment management relationship.
 Certain Independent Managers may, however, impose more restrictive account requirements and billing practices from the Firm.
 In these instances, the Firm may alter its corresponding account requirements and/or billing practices to accommodate those of the Independent Managers.

-ITEM 8 - METHODS OF ANALYSIS, INVESTMENT STRATEGIES AND RISK OF LOSS
+ITEM 8 - METHODS OF ANALYSIS, INVESTMENT STRATEGIES AND RISK OF LOSS fundamental analysis and technical analysis.

 Methods of Analysis and Investment Strategies